 Levi has a reputation for telling tall tales, especially when the truth makes him uncomfortable.
 Rather than speaking honestly about a difficult subject or event, Levi tells a bunch of lies instead.
 Concerned about his perpetual lying, his mother explains to him that lying casts a shadow on everything and everyone around him.
 On the contrary, tell the truth allows the sun to shine through.
 Told in verse and paired with metaphorical illustrations, this book is a must-read for kids who shy away from honesty from time to time.

 The first time a parent catches a child in a lie, it can be somewhat startling.
 After all, telling the truth is a virtue that most parents work hard to instill in their little ones, much like learning how to share and be kind to others.
 Hoping that the one little fib is just a one-off, caregivers often move past the offense quickly.
 But usually young kiddos will experiment over a period of time, testing it out and learning when they can get away with not being entirely honest.
-There are many reasons why a child may be prone to fibbing frequently, but no matter the reason, it's a good idea to nip this dishonest behavior in the bud.
-Reading kids' books about lying is an excellent place to start your child down the path of truthfulness, no matter how difficult at times.
+There are many reasons why a child may be prone to lying frequently, but no matter the reason, it's a good idea to nip this dishonest behavior in the bud.
+Reading kids books about characters who get in trouble for fibbing is an excellent place to start your child down the path of truthfulness, no matter how difficult at times.

 Sometimes the things kids say are so outrageous that they may just be true.
 Such is the case with Tim, a little boy who has never been one to lie.
 Then one day some unbelievable things start happening around the house, but Tim is it only one who is a witness to those events.
 For instance, a hungry ninja gobbled down the last slice of cake and an astronaut swooped in to take his father's hammer.
 His parents, refusing to believe poor Tim's stories, assign him chores as punishment for lying.
 Readers will get a kick out of this clever boy's solution to convincing his parents that he has not fibbed.